 In many product categories, we compete not only with other widely advertised branded products, but also with private label products that generally are sold at lower prices.
 Consumers are more likely to purchase our products if they believe that our products provide a higher quality and greater value than less expensive alternatives.
 If the difference in perceived value between our brands and private label products narrows, or if there is a perception of such a narrowing, consumers may choose not to buy our products at prices that are profitable for us.
-We believe that in periods of economic uncertainty consumers may purchase more lower-priced private label or other economy brands.
+We believe that in periods of economic uncertainty, such as the current economic uncertainty surrounding COVID-19, consumers may purchase more lower-priced private label or other economy brands.
 To the extent this occurs, we could experience a reduction in the sales volume of our higher margin products or a shift in our product mix to lower margin offerings.
-In addition, in times of economic uncertainty, consumers may reduce the amount of food that they consume away from home at our foodservice customers, which in turn may reduce our product sales.
+In addition, our foodservice product sales will be reduced if consumers reduce the amount of food that they consume away from home at our foodservice customers, whether as a result of restaurant closures or government-ordered quarantines, travel restrictions or other social distancing directives in connection with the COVID-19 outbreak, or in other times of economic uncertainty.